Which Diamond Naturals Grain Free Dry Recipes Get

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 The next ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a number of other ingredients.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Diamond product.

-With four notable exceptions…
+With 6 notable exceptions…